Ceelog/phpdoc-en/src/set/mysqlinfo.md

 mysqli\_init
 ============

-Initializes MySQLi and returns a resource for use with mysqli\_real\_connect()
+Initializes MySQLi and returns an object for use with mysqli\_real\_connect()

 ### Description